lighterio/lighter-type/README.md

 The `lighter-type` module outputs a constructor with several methods.

-### Type.extend(map)
+### Type.extend(pros, typs)

-Define and return a sub type of the `Type` object, with a prototype decorated with a `map` of additional properties.
-Additionally, the sub type itself gets the same properties as its super type (such as the `extend` method).
+Define and return a sub type of the `Type` object, with a prototype decorated with optional `pros` (a map of additional prototype properties) and optional `typs` (a map additional type properties.
+The sub type itself also inherits the properties of its super type (such as the `extend` method).

-When the `map` includes a property called `init`, it is used as the constructor for the sub type rather than being added as a prototype property.
+When the `pros` argument includes a property called `init`, it is used as the constructor for the sub type rather than being added as a prototype property.

 ```js
 var Type = require('lighter-type')

 // Make a Person type.
 var Person = Type.extend({
   // Construct a new person with a name.
   init: function (name) {
     this.name = name